 Go on a mini adventure

 The coast isn’t just about buckets and spades, and sitting with an ice cream in your hand wearing a knotted handkerchief on your head.
-We take a look at more active ways to enjoy the great outdoors.
+We take a look at more active ways to enjoy the outdoors.

 Find out why geology rocks